MylesPribeg/RayTracer/README.md

 # RayTracer

 This is a ray tracer written from scratch in C++.
-It is based on the Ray Tracing in One Weekend books but has been extended to include features such as external model loading, multithreading, orthographic projection, environment mapping, additional materials, orthographic projection among others.
+It is based on the Ray Tracing in One Weekend books but has been extended to include features such as external model loading (along with smooth shading), multithreading, orthographic projection, environment mapping, and additional materials, among others.

 I am constantly working to improve it and upcoming features include Normal mapping, non-uniform volumes, a GUI with scene previews using OpenGL, and GPU compute for rendering.